etiennelord/BRIDES/README.md

 5. Equal: a path that has the same length in networks X and Y.
 6. Shortcut: a path that is longer in network X than in network Y.

-The R version of BRIDES is suitable for small networks (with less than 1,000 nodes), while the C++ version can handle millions of nodes.
+The R and R package versions of BRIDES is suitable for small networks (with less than 1,000 nodes), while the C++ version can handle millions of nodes.

+One novelty of the R package version (2020) is the addition of scenarios maximize a search for the best additions of nodes to the starting network.

 ## Installation

-1. Clone the git repository to your computer or download the corresponding zip file
+1. Clone the git repository to your computer or download the corresponding zip file or download the R package version in the release section

 ```
 git clone https://github.com/etiennelord/COMPONENT-GRAPHER.git